Home » Blog » Evidence Storage Best Practices & Tips

 Security is a high priority when it comes to maintaining your police evidence room.
 Regardless of which type of storage you install and utilize in your facility, it is important to ensure there is a protocol in place for safety and security purposes.

+Preserving the evidence collection is vital in forensic investigation.
 Evidence storage lockers should only be accessible through the use of a keycard and/or password.
 Having this electronic record of who accesses the storage lockers makes it easier to maintain documentation of the chain of custody.

 During the processing stage, supply your evidence technicians with everything they need to easily and clearly process the piece of evidence quickly.
 Providing them with the right property and evidence bags will protect your chain of custody and keep your evidence secure while making it easier for them to perform their job duties quickly and efficiently.